bbcmicrobit/PythonEditor/README.rst

 ++++

 * ace - a directory containing the Ace editor (http://ace.c9.io).
+* blockly - a GIT sub-module containing Google's blockly project.
+* CHANGELOG - a record of how things have changed between versions.
+* CONTRIBUTING.rst - a guide for people who want to contribute (you should!).
 * editor.html - the page to be loaded by your browser.
 * firmware.hex - copy of the "vanilla" MicroPython firmware used by the editor.
 * help.html - a single page user facing help page.
+* LICENSE - a copy of the MIT software license that covers this code.
+* microbit_blocks - a GIT sub-module containing custom MicroPython blocks.
 * python-main.js - the JavaScript code for running the editor.
+* README.rst - this file, the clue is in the name. ;-)
 * tests.html - the browser based test runner.
 * show.sh - a script that allows you to serve the editor from localhost.
 Requires Python 3.
 * static - contains css, js and img sub-directories.
 * tests - contains the Python specific test suite.
+* tests.html - point your browser at this file to run the tests.

 Contributing
 ++++++++++++